-The principles of Above and Beyond, our strategy to 2025, have steered our response to the challenges we faced, and we have made good progress in delivering against the priorities of that strategy.
+The principles of Above and Beyond, our strategy to 2025, have steered our response to the challenges we faced.
+We have made good progress in delivering against the priorities of that strategy and worked hard to put the child 'first and always' in everything we do.
 In no small part, this is down to the excellent partnership working that we've seen within the hospital and beyond in the last year.